Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Density-Volume.md

 ## Related Settings in the HDRP Asset

-There are two settings related to density volumes you can find in the HDRP Asset settings: **Max Density Volume Size** and **Max Density Volume On Screen** and they can be found under the Lighting category.
+There are two settings related to density volumes in the HDRP Asset settings: **Max Density Volume Size** and **Max Density Volume On Screen**.
+You can find both of these settings in the HDRP Asset's **Lighting** section.

 ![](Images/HDRPAsset_VolumetricSettings.png)

-The **Max Density Volume Size** controls the maximum resolution you can use for the **Density Mask Texture**, changing this setting can have a big impact on memory.
-Please refer to the info box below to see how much memory will be allocated by the Density Volume system with your current settings.
+The **Max Density Volume Size** controls the maximum resolution you can use for the **Density Mask Texture**.
+Changing this setting can have a large impact on memory usage.
+For information on how much memory HDRP allocates for the Density Volume system, see the info box below this setting in the HDRP Asset.

-The **Max Density Volume On Screen** controls how many density volume you can have on your screen at once, this setting also has an impact on memory.
+The **Max Density Volume On Screen** controls how many Density Volumes can appear on-screen at once.
+This setting also has an impact on memory.

 ## Creating a Density Mask Texture